Pekaby/seasonal-content/readme.txt

 = Will this slow down my site? =
 Not at all.
 It uses just two WordPress options and no dynamic logic on the frontend.

-= Can I add images for background? =
-Yes, background images of parent sections can be changed based on date.

 == Changelog ==

 = 1.0.0 =